|

 If your company is global, or your sales territory focus

-language, you might wish to consider using the backside
+predominant language, you might wish to consider using

-of your business card to include your information in an
+the backside of your business card to include your information

-alternate language.
-You can also use the back of the card
+in an alternate language.
+You can also use the back

-to provide more extensive information and details about
+of the card to provide more extensive information and

 3. Conversation Starters